Lightweight materials in truck bodies enable fleets to increase payload, reduce fuel costs, and improve their environmental impact.

 "No single material is expected to become a clear-cut leader.
 Instead, manufacturers are expected to develop optimized designs that use materials with the best cost/benefit proposition for each component of the truck," Fulton said.
 "The Department of Energy is working on variations of exotic materials that provide significant performance improvements at reasonable costs.
 For example, carbon fiber composites have the potential to save weight by more than 50 percent compared to steel; however, they are still expensive.
 Lowering the cost of carbon fiber could allow work trucks to be made of materials once reserved for stealth fighters and racecars.
-Long term, research is underway to develop an automotive grade carbon fiber at lower costs than the traditional aerospace grade fiber of today."
+Long-term research is underway to develop an automotive grade carbon fiber at lower costs than today's traditional aerospace grade fiber."

 Originally posted on Work Truck Online